CurtisBEdge/Java-Adventures/README.md

 ### 5-6 Room images
 As a player...<br>
-...I want some rooms to show an image to reepresent it ...so that I have some visual feedback to enhance the game play experience.
+...I want some rooms to show an image to represent it ...so that I have some visual feedback to enhance the game play experience.

 Acceptance criteria